musdev13/rain/docs/README.md

 <div align="center">

-> It's just my C++ thesis💻, so it's not even beta, I guess.
-Rain is still in development and may contain a bunch of bugs🐛 So... don't worry about that.
+> It's just my C++ thesis💻 and it may contain a bunch of bugs🐛 So... don't worry about that.
 Just report me about them, k.? :3
 </div>

 <div align="center", style="border: 3px solid white; border-radius:15px;padding:10px 20px">